DavidMercier/TriDiMap/doc/getting_started.rst

     X-Y axis is given on the top right of the GUI as a reference, to indicate the user how maps are read and plotted...

 ..  warning::
-    Only square or rectangular indentation grids can be loaded into the Matlab toolbox.
+    Only square or rectangular indentation grids can be loaded into the |matlab| toolbox.

-Second GUI for the maps correlation
+Second GUI for the maps correlation (ICBTI)
 ####################################################

 A second window opens for maps correlation, when user click on the 'BINARIZATION':